HenrikEide/micrlobib/docs/intro.md

 ## Component details

 The components are written in React, with Typescript and Tailwind CSS.
-No external libraries are needed, just copy paste them into your project.
+Beyond this no external libraries are needed, just copy paste them into your project.

 ### Requirements